torrentails/RenPy-Script-Builder/README.md

 :else:
 ```

-If, elif and else are used in exactly the same way as in Ren'py but must be prefixed with a `:`.
+If, elif and else are used in exactly the same way as in Ren'Py but must be prefixed with a `:`.

 ### NVL